How to Become a Notary in Vermont

 Do I need to order a notary stamp in Vermont?

-- The jurisdiction (e.g., “Vermont” or county and state).
+- Your jurisdiction (e.g., “Vermont” or county and state).

 The official notary stamp may be an inked notary stamp or a notary seal embosser that makes a raised impression.
-It may be round or rectangular and must not include the Vermont State Seal.
+It may be round or rectangular and must NOT include the Vermont State Seal.

-- Their full notary public name.
+- Your full notary public name.

 - The date of the notarial act.